 How to rent a car in Italy

-Whether you’d like to drive down from Florence to the capital Rome or want to get a taste of Tuscan wine country, renting a car in Italy gives you the freedom to go wherever you please at your own pace.
-This guide will tell you exactly how to rent a car in Italy and what it’s like to drive there, including useful tips that are good to know.
+Whether it’s from Florence to Rome or to get a taste of Tuscan wine country, we love renting a car in Italy.
+It gives total freedom to go where you please when you want.
+In this guide, we cover how to rent a car and what it’s like to drive there, including our top tips.

 What do you need to rent a car in Italy?

-When you rent a car in Italy, you’ll need a couple of documents on hand.
+When you rent a car in Italy, you’ll need a couple of documents:

 - Your driver’s license from your home country